 Milky Way, Wildflowers, Post Processing and More!

-Join me on June 29th to shoot sunset and the night sky above one of Washington's most iconic mountains!
-This workshop will be centered around photographing the night sky and Milky Way.
+Join me in shooting sunset and the night sky above one of Washington's most iconic mountains!
+This workshop will be centered around photographing the night sky and the Milky Way.
 The date lines up with the best moon phase and wildflower season to provide optimal night shooting conditions.
 While shooting the Milky Way will be our primary objective, we will also shoot sunset before the stars come out!

 Designed for beginner to intermediate photographers, this hands on workshop will teach you to overcome the challenges faced with shooting at night and how to shoot the Milky Way!

 My goal is to provide the best potential for epic star shots over Mt St Helens.
 Because of this, it’s best to have a flexible schedule.
-It’s possible the workshop date will be moved to either June 28th or 30th.
-It is best to only sign up if you can make all of these dates.
-A final decision will be made closer to the date based on forecasted weather.
+It’s possible the workshop date will be moved to either Friday or Sunday depending on weather.
+It is best to only sign up if you can make all of the possible dates.
+A final decision will be made closer to the workshop date.

-Included in the workshop will be a post processing video ($75 value!) covering basic and intermediate editing techniques.
+Included in the workshop will be a post processing video ($75 value!) covering my editing techniques.